BMW M4 & M8 Competition Sponsored by Mondello Park In Association With Motorsport Ireland

 10.6 A driver who receives a penalty as listed under Article 8.1 above cannot use the round as a dropped score.

-10.7 Drivers who receive more than 17 incident points in a race will receive a pit lane start penalty.
-Should a driver reach 27 incident points in a race, a penalty of exclusion from the race will be imposed
+10.7 Drivers who receive more than 17 incident points in a race will receive a pit drive through penalty.
+Should a driver reach 27 incident points in a race, a penalty of exclusion from the race will be imposed.
+Incidence points are as follows.
+Track Cut is 1 point.
+Car contact is variable from 1-4.

 11.1 Protests must be submitted within 24 hours of the end of each race.
 Race Control will examine the circumstances and make a decision.